zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

 ### Inputs

 Input for this Test Case:
-* The label of the domain name (zone) to be tested.
+* The label of the domain name (zone) to be tested ("child zone").
-* The fact if the test is an undelegated test or not.
+* The fact if the test type is undelegated test ("undelegate test") or not ("normal test").

 ### Ordered description of steps to be taken to execute the test case

-1. The domain to be tested is assumed to be apex of a zone with the same name, and is here refered to as the _child zone_.
+1. The domain to be tested is assumed to be apex of a zone with the same name, the *child zone*.

 2. If the zone to be tested is the root zone ("."):
    1. The parent zone is set to the root zone (".") and the zone to be tested is assumed to exists.
+      Emit the message *ROOT_HAS_NO_PARENT*.
    2. Processing the steps is stopped.

-3. A recursive lookup for the SOA record of the child zone with the RD bit unset starting from the root zone is done to find the parent zone.
+3. A recursive lookup for the SOA record of the *child zone* with the RD bit unset starting from the root zone is done to find the parent zone.

-4. If the lookup reaches a name server that responds with a redirect (delegation) directly to the requested child zone:
+4. If the lookup reaches a name server that responds with a redirect (delegation) directly to the requested *child zone*:
    1. The zone in which the delegation was found is considered to be the parent zone.
+Emit the message *PARENT_FOUND*.
-   2. The existance of the child zone has been determined.
+   2. The existance of the *child zone* has been determined.
+Emit the message *CHILD_FOUND*.
-   3. The name of the parent zone and the fact that the child zone exists are returned.
+   3. The name of the parent zone and the fact that the *child zone* exists are returned.
    4. Processing the steps is stopped.

-5. If the recursive lookup reaches a name server that authoritatively responds (AA flag set) with NXDOMAIN for the child domain (child zone):
+5. If the recursive lookup reaches a name server that authoritatively responds (AA flag set) with NXDOMAIN for the child domain (*child zone*):
    1. The zone returning NXDOMAIN is considered to be the parent zone.
+Emit the message *PARENT_FOUND*.
-   2. The non-existance of the child zone has been determined.
+   2. The non-existance of the *child zone* has been determined.
+   3. If *normal test* emit the message *NO_CHILD*, if *undelegated test* emit the message *UNDELEGATED_NO_CHILD*.
-   3. The name of the parent zone and the fact that the child zone does not exist are returned.
+   4. The name of the parent zone and the fact that the *child zone* does not exist are returned.
-   4. Processing the steps is stopped.
+   5. Processing the steps is stopped.

 6. If the recursive lookup reaches authorititative NOERROR answer (AA flag set), with no record in the answer section (NODATA):
    1. The zone returning authoritative data is considered to be the parent zone.
+Emit the message *PARENT_FOUND*.
-   2. The non-existance of the child zone has been determined.
+   2. The non-existance of the *child zone* has been determined.
+   3. If *normal test* emit the message *NO_CHILD*, if *undelegated test* emit the message *UNDELEGATED_NO_CHILD*.
-   3. The name of the parent zone and the fact that the child zone does not exist are returned.
+   3. The name of the parent zone and the fact that the *child zone* does not exist are returned.
    4. Processing the steps is stopped.

 7. If the recursive lookup reaches a non-authorititative NOERROR answer (AA flag unset), with a CNAME or DNAME record in the answer section:
    1. A CNAME (DNAME) query with the RD flag unset is sent to the same server.
-   2. If the lookup returns an authoritative answer with a CNAME (DNAME) with child zone name as owner name, then continue with steps 8, else continue with next server in step 2.
+   2. If the lookup returns an authoritative answer with a CNAME (DNAME) with *child zone* name as owner name, then continue with steps 8, else continue with next server in previous step.

 8. If the recursive lookup reaches an authorititative NOERROR answer (AA flag set), with a CNAME or DNAME record in the answer section:
    1. The zone returning authoritative data is considered to be the parent zone.
+Emit the message *PARENT_FOUND*.
-   2. The non-existance of the child zone has been determined.
+   2. The non-existance of the *child zone* has been determined.
+   3. If *normal test* emit the message *NO_CHILD*, if *undelegated test* emit the message *UNDELEGATED_NO_CHILD*.
-   3. The name of the parent zone and the fact that the child zone does not exist are returned.
+   4. The name of the parent zone and the fact that the *child zone* does not exist are returned.
-   4. Processing the steps is stopped.
+   5. Processing the steps is stopped.

 9. If the recursive lookup reaches an authorititative NOERROR answer (AA flag set), with an SOA record with owner name child domain in the answer section:
    1. The zone the previous delegation is considered to be the parent zone.
+Emit the message *PARENT_FOUND*.
-   2. The existance of the child zone has been determined.
+   2. The existance of the *child zone* has been determined.
+Emit the message *CHILD_FOUND*.
-   3. The name of the parent zone and the fact that the child zone exists are returned.
+   3. The name of the parent zone and the fact that the *child zone* exists are returned.
    4. Processing the steps is stopped.